Damaged Venezuelan oil tanker drawing international concern

 To prevent an environmental disaster, PDVSA would have to transfer crude off the tanker’s cargo to another vessel in a risky ship-to-ship transfer.
 But U.S. sanctions that ban Americans from doing business with Venezuela could scare off many foreign companies from getting involved.

-However, the Italian oil firm Eni, which operates the Petrosucre joint venture as a minority partner with PDVSA, said in a statement that the tanker is now “stable.”
-The recent flooding of the ship “has already been solved,” according to a statement, which did not say what steps were taken and what is next for the Nabarima.
+However, the Italian oil firm Eni, which operates the Petrosucre joint venture as a minority partner with PDVSA, said in a statement Wednesday that there is currently no risk of an oil spill.
+The tanker is “stable” and recent flooding of the ship was “addressed and solved,” Eni said, adding that it is working with PDVSA next to unload the oil from the Nabarima.

 PDVSA and Venezuela’s ministry of communications did not immediately respond to emailed requests by AP seeking comment on the Nabarima.